Early Childhood Rudolf Steiner Education:

-This one year part-time course will offer early childhood educators in all settings an inspiring professional development opportunity to develop new skills and deepen their understanding of Rudolf Steiner education for the ‘vital years’ of early childhood.
-It is also very suitable for anyone interested in education, personal development and the arts who loves lifelong learning – everyone is welcome!
+This one-year part-time course will offer parents and early childhood educators in all settings the opportunity to develop new skills and deepen their understanding of Rudolf Steiner education for the ‘vital years’ of early childhood.
+It is also suitable for home schooling parents, and anyone interested in education, personal development and the arts.

-I obtained a Bachelor of Social work at Melbourne University and worked as a social worker in Child Protection and at the Royal Children’s hospital before completing a Diploma in Primary Education.
-It was while studying and the working as a primary school teacher I became interested in Steiner education and went on to study part time at Warranwood and to pursue early childhood studies at La Trobe University.
-My first job in Steiner education was at Silkwood Steiner School on the Gold Coast as Kindergarten Teacher.
-After several years I moved to Northern NSW and became the Kindergarten teacher at Rainbow Ridge Steiner School.
-I have been teaching there for the past 17 years.
-One of my greatest passions is writing and singing and I was employed part time as the music teacher at Rainbow Ridge for 7 years also.
-I have merged my love of music and Kindergarten teaching by researching music in the mood of the fifth.
-I have written several books of songs and morning circles for the Kindergarten and run professional development sessions on using pentatonic music and music in the mood of the fifth in early childhood settings I presented workshops at the last Sea National conference and will do so at the next Vital Years
+Katrina has been a social worker in Child Protection before completing a Diploma in Primary Education.
+While studying and the working as a primary school teacher, she became interested in Steiner education and went on to study part time at the Seminar and to pursue early childhood studies at La Trobe University.
+Her first job in Steiner education was at Silkwood Steiner School on the Gold Coast as Kindergarten Teacher.
+After several years she moved to Northern NSW and became the Kindergarten teacher at Rainbow Ridge Steiner School, where she has been teaching for the past 17 years.
+One of her greatest passions is writing and singing and she was employed part time as the music teacher at Rainbow Ridge for 7 years also.
+She has merged her love of music and Kindergarten teaching by researching music in the mood of the fifth.
+She has written several books of songs and morning circles for the Kindergarten and run professional development sessions on using pentatonic music and music in the mood of the fifth in early childhood settings.
+She has presented workshops at the SEA National Conference the Vital Years conferences.

 I have been a kindergarten teacher all of my adult life.
 I am entering my 40th year of teaching, taking a only a couple of years off to parent my three children.
 I have had the good fortune to teach at the Melbourne Rudolf Steiner School for 28 years, working across the sector from family play groups, kindergarten and prep.